opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-conversational-agent.md

 ## Running queries on an index

-Use `SearchIndexTool` to run any OpenSearch query on any index.
+Use a `SearchIndexTool` to run any OpenSearch query on any index.

 ### Setup: Register an agent